Some very powerful people have become extremely interested in your cat or dog.

 When IndyStar reporter John Russell attended the 2013 American Veterinary Medical Association (AVMA) convention, he felt compelled to talk about the how drug makers were working extremely hard to push pet medicines:

-“On the main floor of the convention, hundreds of veterinarians and technicians stood in a line that stretched to the far wall to enjoy a free lunch and hear from a world-class researcher on fleas.
-But he was not exactly impartial player.
+“On the main floor of the convention, hundreds of veterinarians and technicians stood in a line that stretched to the far wall to enjoy a free lunch and hear from a world-class researcher on fleas.”

-“A Merck spokeswoman, Pamela Eisele, declined to say how much the company had paid Dryden or other veterinarians in recent years for research, speaking or consulting.
+But that’s just the tip of the iceberg.
+When Russel spoke to Merck spokesperson Pamela Eisele, she “declined to say how much the company had paid Dryden or other veterinarians in recent years for research, speaking or consulting.”

 “We do not maintain a public database of all recipients, primarily to protect the confidentiality of our research efforts,” she wrote in an email.